 When you commence employment, if you have been a USS member before but your employer initially is unable to confirm your entitlement to rejoin the Final Salary section, you will automatically be put into the Career Revalued Benefits section pending confirmation from USS as to which section you are eligible to join.

 As the contribution rate for the Career Revalued Benefits section is lower than for the Final Salary section, if it is confirmed that you are able to join the Final Salary section, your employer will make an adjustment to recover the additional 1% contribution due.

-Receiving a promotion normally has no affect on your pension.
+Receiving a promotion normally has no affect on your pension provision.

-However, if your employer provides different pension arrangements for academic or comparable staff and support staff and you are promoted to a grade eligible for USS, then you will have to leave your existing scheme but will be able to join USS if you wish.
-You may be aware that there are two sections of USS.
-Until 1 October 2013, if you are promoted and therefore must join USS you will join the final salary section of the scheme, providing that you were a member of the comparable scheme and were in your current employment on 30 September 2011 and haven’t had a break in scheme service or employment of more than one month since that date.
-See the ‘Life events’ section for more information under ‘Getting a new job’.
+However, if your employer provides different pension arrangements for academic/comparable staff and support staff and you are promoted to a grade eligible for USS, then you will have to leave your existing scheme but will be able to join USS if you wish.
+If you join USS this will be the career revalued benefits section of the scheme.
+If you decide not to join USS then you cannot normally remain a member of your previous pension arrangement.

 Guide for Members

 If you join USS, you will receive a copy of the appropriate Guide for members and a membership certificate to keep for your records.
 Copies of the guide can be found below: